yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

     - Shows the status of task instances of the current active DAG Run
   - Gantt View
     - Shows the time taken and order (parallel or serial order) of Task Instances
+- You can click on any Task Instance to check additional details about the task instance including the log of Task Instance (also we can mark a task instance success or failed from the same modal)